 West Sound Water Association (WSWA) is a membership-owned water utility serving a community of 38 members in the southwest portion of Orcas Island in San Juan County, Washington.
-Established in 1988, our association serves a number of full- and part-time residents as well as the Kingfish InnWest Sound MarinaSeaDoc Society, and Orcas Island Yacht Club.
+Established in 1988, our association serves a number of full- and part-time residents as well as the Kingfish InnWest Sound Marina, and Orcas Island Yacht Club.
 Use this site to learn more about our association—members, real estate professionals and the community are encouraged to contact us with any questions or concerns.

 Recommendations for members